GENERAL SUPPORT

 1. Online: Visit the NAMCOL website and navigate to the Documents and Forms section.
 You can access it from there: DOCUMENTS – NAMCOL (edu.na)

-You can obtain it from the website at www.namcol.edu.na, prospectus and NAMCOL offices
+You can obtain it from the website at www.namcol.edu.na, the Prospectus and the NAMCOL offices.

-All applicants will be notified with response letters through their postal addresses.
+All applicants will be notified by a response letter at their postal addresses.
 A list of successful applicants is also available at regional offices.

 Yes, you can use a downloaded form or a hard copy from the nearest NAMCOL office.

-An application fee of N$150.00 is payable for both manual and online applications.
+An application fee of N$150.00 is payable for manual and online applications.

 No. Applicants are encouraged to apply online.
-Applicants who are unable to apply online can submit a hardcopy application form at the nearest NAMCOL Office.
+Applicants unable to apply online can submit a hard copy application form to the nearest NAMCOL Office.

-Universities and colleges are not all on the same NQF level of study.
-However, you may apply for exemption of modules once you have registered for your programme.
-An exemption will only be considered if the application meets the requirements as stipulated in the exemption guideline.
+Universities and colleges are not all at the same NQF level of study.
+However, you may apply for module exemptions once you have registered for your programme.
+An exemption will be considered only if the application meets the requirements set out in the exemption guideline.

 Yes, NAMCOL offers accredited tertiary qualifications.
-However, all prospective applicants have the right to enquire from the NQA office.
+However, all prospective applicants have the right to enquire with the NQA office.

-Yes, we have limited NAMCOL Scholarships.
-For more information visit the NAMCOL website (www.namcol.edu.na)
+Yes, we have a limited number of NAMCOL Scholarships.
+For more information, visit the NAMCOL website (www.namcol.edu.na)

-Yes, an applicant is required to fill out another application form and pay for each application.
+Yes, an applicant must complete another application form and pay for each application.

-NAMCOL does not admit applicants through mature age but through recognition of prior learning (RPL).
-The applicants must satisfy the following conditions:
+NAMCOL does not admit applicants on the basis of mature age; admission is granted through recognition of prior learning (RPL).
+Applicants must satisfy the following conditions:

-You can obtain it from the website at www.namcol.edu.na or NAMCOL offices / Prospectus
+You can obtain it from the website at www.namcol.edu.na, from the NAMCOL offices, or from / Prospectus.

 TERTIARY PROGRAMMES (TP) REGISTRATION